strakhov/Yandex_Practicum_projects/ML_1 mobile tariff recommendation/README.md

 *is_ultra* — which tariff used during month («Ultra» — 1, «Smart» — 0).

 Target of the task - to build ML-algorithm with *accuracy* 0.75 or more.

+Used libraries: pandas, seaborn, sklearn

+As a result of the work there was created ML-model of mobile tariff recommendation which makes recommendations based on the behavior of the client.
 ___